-Because of this there is special attention on certain therapies that can help reduce or cut off the inflammatory cascade.
+Because of this, there is special attention given to certain therapies that can help reduce or cut off the inflammatory cascade.

 You may also be aware that many disease states begin or are perpetuated by intestinal inflammatory states, which makes reducing intestinal inflammation key.

-How CLA reduces inflammation is not clear, and even some studies show that using CLA may increase CRP levels in certain individuals.
+How CLA reduces inflammation is not clear, and even some studies show that using CLA may increase CRP levels in certain individuals (7).

-My experience suggests that plant sources of CLA reduces inflammation.
+My experience suggests that plant sources of CLA reduce inflammation.